 To learn more about building a basic cold frame garden, check out this free resource from The Old Farmer's Almanac.

-If you’d prefer to use a different design, try out this tutorial from Fine Gardening.
+If you'd prefer a different design, try cold frame tutorial from Fine Gardening.

 You will notice many different designs available, so find one that best suits your needs.
 If you can't find the right one, create your own and let us know your preferred style.